TouchDesigner & Creative Technologies

 So, both the behind-the-scenes project structure and the user-facing UI were built around the idea of modularity to allow for as much flexibility to play and explore with as little friction as possible.

-Rather than having restrictive pre-built presets with minimal parameters, this user interface was designed to plug in any available texture into any DMX signal output (dimmer, zoom, pan, tilt, and color) and customized to create endless combinations, as if they are a set of DMX Signal Legos.
+Rather than having restrictive pre-built presets with minimal parameters, this user interface was designed to plug in any procedurally animated texture into any DMX signal output (dimmer, zoom, pan, tilt, and color) and customized to create endless combinations, as if they are a set of DMX Signal Legos.

 Unreal Engine Pre-viz